MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Expreimental Setup Details

 \subsection{Pre-processing}

-We first recognize that English and Spanish speakers rarely participate in the same conversation in real-life scenarios.
-Thus, we separate each 4-speaker mixture into their English and Spanish speakers, creating for each language two mixtures where the one has a pair of male speakers and the other a pair of female speakers.
-We acknowledge the bias this contributes, as residuals of English may be present in the output signal of a Spanish speaker, and vice versa.
-It should be mentioned that listening tests have rendered this cross-language leakage extremely negligible, since as expected, source separation systems are able to leverage languages as a meaningful feature to recognize leakage and remove it.
+We recognize that English and Spanish speakers rarely participate in the same conversation in real-life scenarios.
+To emulate realistic scenarios, we separate each 4-speaker mixture into their English and Spanish speakers, creating for each language two mixtures where the one has a pair of male speakers and the other a pair of female speakers.
+We acknowledge the uncertainty this step induces, as residuals of English may be present in the output signal of a Spanish speaker, and vice versa.
+It should be mentioned that listening tests have rendered this cross-language leakage extremely negligible.
+This may be since, as expected, source separation systems are able to leverage languages as a meaningful feature to recognize leakage and remove it.

 Every waveform, including references, distortions, and outputs from all sources of the mixture, undergoes independent loudness normalization.
-We use the EBU Recommendation R-128 \cite{ebu2011loudness} and set the target level of each waveform to loudness units relative to full scale (LUFS) of -23.
+We use the EBU Recommendation R-128 \citep{ebu2011loudness} and set the target level of each waveform to loudness units relative to full scale (LUFS) of -23.
 If the peak magnitude of the scaled waveform exceeds one, we attenuate it to avoid digital clipping.
 This step removes loudness bias, known to wrongly affect both human and algorithmic quality judgments, while preserving inter-speaker level relations across the outputs.
 Since the PS and PM measures address source separation, we also filter out any frames in which there are not at least two active sources using energy-based thresholding.

-When applying diffusion maps, we set $\alpha=1$ in equation~\eqref{eq:K_alpha} to eliminate density-dependent bias from the embedding.
+When applying diffusion maps, we set $\alpha=1$ in~(\ref{eq:K_alpha_short}) to eliminate density-dependent bias from the embedding.
 This choice ensures that the PS and PM measures reflect the intrinsic geometric structure of the manifold rather than sampling density variations, which would introduce instead artificial distortions into the representation.
-In the specific case of music with drums, however, we choose to make an exception because density encodes naturally occurring frequency and perceptual salience of transient states, as in drum mixing.
-Letting $\alpha=0$ retains density bias and makes the PS and PM event-weighted, which we assume aligns with the perceptual experience of the average human listener.
-We set $t=1$~\eqref{eq:embedding} across the board, to keep the diffusion operator focused on local neighborhoods and not being blurred by multi-step mixing.
+We set $t=1$ in~(\ref{eq:embedding_short}), to keep the diffusion operator focused on local neighborhoods and not being blurred by multi-step mixing.